 Is Horns a Plenty a swing band?
 Ummm...
 Sort of.

 There is no other brass quintet that we know of, which has the instrumentation and covers quite the breadth of styles that does Horns a Plenty.
 What then, is Horns a Plenty?
 We play music in a wide variety of styles - classical, Park Band, ragtime, swing, jazz, love songs, sad songs...
 We've played for the Stanford Law School and San Francisco Art Institue graduation ceremonies.
-We've played for wedding ceremonies.
+We've played for wedding ceremonies and memorial services.
+Hey!
+Who doesn't want to go out to "When The Saints Go Marching In!"
 We've played for ballroom dancers and we've played for belly dancers.

 What kind of band would you call us?
 Well you can call us whatever you want.
 Just call us!